Grant-Murray/session/doc.md

 Nginx can be used as a router and load balancer to scale performance horizontally.
 This means that there can be multiple instances of a service running (e.g. sessiond).
 This implies that each instance needs its instance specific config and shared config info.
 It also implies that any caching solution cannot assume a single instance, which is why the caching that was tries was removed.

+# Installation

+## Postgres Database

+* The latest version (9.3.4) was used and tested during development.
+* A Postgres expert professional should install, secure and configure the cluster.
+* A single role (sessionr) should be given the minimal priveleges needed, and this role should be required to authenticate rigorously at connection time.
+(See session-pg-schema.sql for the minimal priveleges.)
+* Create the database objects as described in session-pg-schema.sql
+* Save the database source string needed by the Go driver, something like: "user=sessionr password='big secret' dbname=sessdb host=localhost port=5432 sslmode=disable"
+* Configure the sessiond cluster by updating and inserting rows into session.config and session.instconfig

+## Nginx (reverse proxy / load balancer)
+* The latest version (1.4.7) was used and tested during development.
+* An nginx expert professional should install, secure and configure nginx.
+* **TODO** more details on the proxy rules, ssl, and load balancing needed.

+## sessiond instances
+* Instances are started using:

+        sessiond -instance="$INSTANCEID" -stderrthreshold=FATAL -log_dir="$LOGDIR" -v=2 &

+* $INSTANCEID is used to select the instance specific configuration
+* $LOGDIR is where this instance will log to
+* The user will need to enter the database source string and the server key on the command line for each instance

 [scrypt]: https://code.google.com/p/go/source/browse/?repo=crypto#hg%2Fscrypt